scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/13-small-businesses.md

 <br>
 ![32% jobs in rural areas are in micro-businesses with fewer than 10 employees](/assets/images/infographics/Overview.13.jpg)<br><br>

 We are delivering enterprise support through GrowBiz, LEADER, Highlands and Islands Enterprise and Scottish Enterprise to nearly 1,500 community based and/or micro enterprise projects operating in the rural economy.
+In addition, we continue to provide support for linking small businesses to knowledge, facilities and expertise in our universities, colleges, innovation centres and research institutes through [Interface](https://www.interface-online.org.uk/) and our innovation voucher schemes.

 ## Key resources: